Opinion | There Are Better Ways to Educate a Child

 |

-Lee-Ann Gray is a psychologist, educator, author, and national speaker.
+Lee-Anne Gray is a psychologist, educator, author, and national speaker.
 In her private practice, she served as a forensic and clinical consulting psychologist to public defenders, families, students, and school districts throughout the state of California.
 She is the author of Educational Trauma: Examples from Testing to the School-to-Prison Pipeline.